dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1410: Success encompasses more than mere attendance.
+### T1410: Attendance is not the only factor in a student's success.

 |Support|
 |---|